PurposeBuilt/AutoLogout/README.md

 	- Settings -> System -> Updates & Plugins -> Install Plugins -> Search for `Auto-logout`

 ## Prerequisites
-You need to make sure your server has the followings installed and accessible from withing the command line:
+You need to make sure your server has the followings installed and accessible from the command line:
 - NodeJS.
 - NPM.